zpainter/iassist/content/about/regional-report-2007-2008-europe.md

 geospatial data (ShareGeo) so that license restrictions on Ordnance Survey derived datasets can be observed, by only sharing with members of other licensed institutions, e.g. those who have a Digimap subscription.
-Much more information about EDINA\'s activities in bibliographic and multimedia services, Geo-data services, scholarly communication and learning & teaching can be found in its community report (<http://edina.ac.uk/about/annrep/communityreportMarch08.pdf>).
+Much more information about EDINA's activities in bibliographic and multimedia services, Geo-data services, scholarly communication and learning & teaching can be found in its community report (<http://edina.ac.uk/about/annrep/communityreportMarch08.pdf>).